Milwaukee Road: Passenger train service

 Regional passenger trains that the Milwaukee Road operated from Chicago up to Amtrak's assumption of passenger operations in 1971 included the Twin Cities Hiawatha serving Minneapolis, the Sioux serving Madison, Wisconsin, the Milwaukee Express serving Milwaukee, and the Varsity serving Madison.
 Amtrak still operates several services on the Milwaukee Road's Twin Cities mainline.
-Daily long distance service to and from the Pacific Northwest is provided by the Empire Builder along the Chicago-St. Paul route after the train was rerouted by Amtrak on the first day of operations on May 1, 1971.
-Amtrak also operates corridor services as the Hiawatha Service along the Chicago-Milwaukee section of the route.
+Daily long-distance service to and from the Pacific Northwest is provided by the Empire Builder along the Chicago-St. Paul route after the train was rerouted by Amtrak on the first day of operations on May 1, 1971.
+Amtrak also operates corridor services as the Hiawatha along the Chicago-Milwaukee section of the route.
+In 2024, Amtrak began service for the Borealis, supplementing the Empire Builder with an extra daily round trip from Chicago to St. Paul.

 For years, the Milwaukee Road also operated an extensive commuter rail service in the Chicago area.
 One branch served the northern suburbs and extended into the outer suburbs of Milwaukee, while another branch served the western suburbs.
 These services passed to the Regional Transportation Authority in 1982 after the Milwaukee Road's bankruptcy.
-They are still operated today by Metra, Chicago's commuter rail agency, as the Milwaukee District / North Line and Milwaukee District / West Line.
+They are still operated today by Metra, Chicago's commuter rail agency, as the Milwaukee District North Line and Milwaukee District West Line.
 Canadian Pacific dispatches Metra trains while running freight trains on both of these lines via trackage rights.